dglai/WSDM2022-Challenge/index.md

 Participants are not allowed to use external datasets or pretrained models.

-We welcome any kinds of model in this challenge, regardless of whether it is a deep learning model or some graph learning algorithm.
+We welcome any kinds of model in this challenge, regardless of whether it is a deep learning model or some graph learning algorithm.  **1/12 Update: We expect a single model working on both datasets, although hyperparameters could vary.
+Ensemble methods are not allowed.**

 ### Evaluation Criteria